joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

 shape parameters alpha and beta, respectively, of the beta prior.

-The bottleneck magnitude is the proportion of the effective population size that remains following the bottleneck.
+The bottleneck magnitude is the proportion of the effective population size that remains during the bottleneck.
 For example, a value of 0.95 would mean that bottleneck reduces the effective population size by 5%.